dyhes/zulip/docs/tutorials/life-of-a-request.md

 in
 [the directory structure doc](../overview/directory-structure.md).

-The main Zulip Django app is `zerver`.
+The main Aloha Django app is `zerver`.
 The routes are found in `zproject/urls.py` and `zproject/legacy_urls.py`.

 There are HTML-serving, REST API, legacy, and webhook url patterns.
 We